 When I was exclusively breastfeeding, I always loved when my baby had a big full wet diaper – it made me feel like a bad-ass mommy!
 (Except of course if I’d waited too long to change the diaper, then I felt like Rookie Mom.)
 But that big, full wet diaper meant I was doing a good job of making my baby mommy milk, and my baby was doing a good job drinking.
 Check online – there are plenty of places to see how many diapers to expect.
 I personally never counted or kept track because I focused on how my baby looked, acted, and drank.
 But I wish you lots of Bad-Ass Mommy wet diapers!

 The tricky thing about this is that newborns don’t typically cry with tears.
 A baby starts crying with tears between 1 and 3 months of age.
 If an older baby is crying without tears and is having trouble eating or has diarrhea or vomiting, then you might be concerned that she is dehydrated.
 But if a newborn is crying without tears, that’s normal and you’ll need to look at the whole picture before freaking out that your baby is not getting enough mommy milk.

 A baby will cry, or not cry, for a lot of reasons.
 If your baby is crying ALL THE TIME, he may be REALLY hungry.
 Or he may be in pain, or need to physically process the stress of being born, or something else may be going on.
 If your baby is weak and tired or irritable, he may be dehydrated.
 Or he may be sick, or something else may be going on…

 See, this one is challenging!
 Here’s a way to make it easier: you want your baby to be calm and alert during waking hours.
-If that’s not how he’s acting, then use your Voice of Wisdom to figure out what kind of support your baby is asking for.
+If that’s not how he’s acting, then use your inner wisdom to figure out what kind of support your baby is asking for.